operatortwo/DailyUserControls/README.md

 ##
 #### Image Button
 ![ImageButton](https://user-images.githubusercontent.com/88147904/236563904-b4d02a48-60af-43fd-9e03-8d6ee09edc90.PNG)
  Allows placing a text and an image on a button.
+The image location can be set to left, right, top or bottom.
+ The view can be adjusted using *ImageMargin* and *TextPadding*.

 ##
 #### Numeric Up Down